emmanil/emmasColorScheme/README.md

 # emmasColorScheme
-A colorful color scheme, it looks as if a unicorn ran through your code.
+A colorful color scheme in IntelliJ, it looks as if a unicorn ran through your code.